 To stop people from ferreting away their savings in reliable foreign currencies, primarily the US dollar, the government has shut down free trading of the peso, which in turn created a black market for the dollar.

 The official price of a dollar is roughly 4.50 pesos.
 However, the black market price is just above 6 pesos, and rising.
 (This is called the ‘Blue Dollar’ price.)
-So to get 25% off everything in Argentina, bring US dollars and trade them on the black market.
+So to get 25% off everything in Argentina, bring US dollars (in cash) and trade them on the black market.

 Finding the black market doesn’t take long.
 Ask at your hostel or any launderette.
 There are plenty of money traders on Florida Street, but they don’t give the best rates.